 Danni reached up, running her hand down her face with a sigh before she pinched her lower lip, a thoughtful look coming across her features.
 She needed to speak to Meka before she did anything else and fill him in on what had happened moments ago with the Commander.
 This case was as much her partners as it was hers and she knew just how invested he was in solving it and getting the justice which John McGarrett deserved.

-She sighed, moving away from the car and began walking slowly around the garage, her eyes moving over everything as she continued thinking.
+She sighed, moving away from the black car and began walking slowly around the garage, her eyes moving over everything as she continued thinking.
 She wondered how Meka would take the news when Danni broke it to him.
 Would he get pissed off and get that constipated look he something got when he wanted to punch something hard or would he simply shrug and shake it off as he tended to do with most things which he couldn't change?
 It was difficult to know exactly how he would react but what she did know what that it was a conversation which she wasn't greatly looking forward to having.

 "Nothing here of interest" She told herself with a shake of her head before twisting on the spot and heading towards the door.
 She opened it and slipped out, pulling it closed behind her quietly.
 She glanced around the kitchen out of habit before walking through it, stopping in front of the study door.